Insights

 Thanks to windy coastlines and shallow seabed, the UK has led the development of offshore wind.
 World-leading research and testing capabilities has enabled us to develop several of the world’s largest offshore wind farms, as well as floating turbine technology which allows wind farms to be developed in deeper waters.

-The cost of offshore wind is less than a third of what is was a decade ago and the UK Government rightly recognises the importance of offshore wind in achieving Net Zero, through setting the ambitious target of 50GW of offshore wind by 2030.
-Energy UK is committed to working with both Government and industry to ensure the UK maximises the potential of the North Sea ‘powerhouse’ through the development of more offshore wind; thereby meeting this important target.
+The UK Government rightly recognises offshore wind as instrumental to the delivery of Net Zero and is aiming for 43-50GW of offshore wind capacity by 2030, which will provide the backbone of our clean power system.
+Energy UK is committed to working with both Government and industry to ensure the UK maximises the potential of the North Sea ‘powerhouse’ through the development of more offshore wind to meet this ambition.

 Onshore wind